tibbben/geospatial-visualization/syllabus.md

 >  Learning Objectives:

--   Understand maps as tools for storytelling in the context of urban development and change
+-   Understand maps as tools for storytelling in the context of urban development and change.
--   Able to describe geographic information systems as assemblages of data, humans, machines and code
+-   Able to describe geographic information systems as assemblages of data, humans, machines and code.
--   Able to design file system structure for a GIS and geospatial data management
+-   Able to design file system structure for a GIS and geospatial data management.

 >  Practical Objectives:

--   Identify and install appropriate software tools on student computers
+-   Identify and install appropriate software tools on student computers.

 >  Assigned Reading:

 -   *Making Maps* (Krygier & Wood, 2016)
-  -   front matter of book up to page 13
+  -   front matter of book up to page 13.
-  -   chapter 2: What's Your Map For? pp. 36 - 41
+  -   chapter 2: What's Your Map For? pp. 36 - 41.
-  -   chapter 3: Mappable Data. pp. 62 - 69,
+  -   chapter 3: Mappable Data. pp. 62 - 69.
-  -   chapter 4: Map Making Tools. pp. 82 - 92
+  -   chapter 4: Map Making Tools. pp. 82 - 92.

 >  Optional Reading:

 -   *Making Maps* (Krygier & Wood, 2016).
 All of chapters 1, 2, and 3
--   Caquard, Sébastien.
-2011.
-"Cartography I."  *Progress in Human Geography* 37 (1):135-144. doi: [10.1177/0309132511423796](https://doi.org/10.1177/0309132511423796).
+-   Sui, Daniel.
+2008.
+"The Wikification of GIS and its Consequences or Angelina Jolie's New Tattoo and the Future of GIS."  *Computers, Environment and Urban Systems* 32:1-5.
+DOI: [10.1016/j.compenvurbsys.2007.12.001](https://doi.org/10.1016/j.compenvurbsys.2007.12.001).
 -   Vernacularology. [http://vernacularology.ccs.miami.edu/](http://vernacularology.ccs.miami.edu/)

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
 -   Complete installation of software if not yet done.
--   Choose a subject for the final project and design a files system for the project.
+-   Choose a subject for the final project and design a file system for the project.
--   Be ready to present on choosen subject in the next class meeting.
+-   Be ready to present on chosen subject in the next class meeting.

 >  [slide deck](https://https://tibbben.github.io/GISMethod)

 *__Week 2:__ Geospatial Data: Sources and structures*
-Seek to understand data, data structures, and data coordinate reference systems in terms of geostatial data and geographic information systems.
-This will include exploring releveant sources of data.
+Seek to understand data, data structures, and data coordinate reference systems in terms of geospatial data and geographic information systems.
+This will include exploring relevant sources of data.

 >  Learning Objectives:

--   Know the difference between vector and raster data structures
+-   Know the difference between vector and raster data structures.
--   Able to identify sources of geospatial data
+-   Able to identify sources of geospatial data.

 >  Practical Outcomes:

--   Find, download, transform and organize geospatial data for use in the GIS.
+-   Find, download, organize geospatial data for use in the GIS.

 >  Assigned Reading:

--   *Making Maps* (Krygier & Wood, 2016) chapter ...
+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 5: Geographic Framework. pp 94-121.

 >  Optional Reading:

--   Sui, Daniel.
-2008.
-"The wikification of gis and its consequences or angelina Jolie's new tattoo and the future of GIS."  *Computers, Environment and Urban Systems* 32:1-5.
-DOI: [10.1016/j.compenvurbsys.2007.12.001](https://doi.org/10.1016/j.compenvurbsys.2007.12.001).
+-   Caquard, Sébastien.
+2011.
+"Cartography I."  *Progress in Human Geography* 37 (1):135-144. doi: [10.1177/0309132511423796](https://doi.org/10.1177/0309132511423796).

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
--   Obtain at least three data layers, transform to correct CRS, and store in correct file system location
+-   Obtain at least three data layers and store in correct file system location
 -   Be ready to present the data gathering/transformation process and solution in the next class meeting

 >  [slide deck](slides/slides02.html)